AlvarBer/Persimmon/docs/src/interface.md

 --------------
 One of the most important parts of the system where colour played a vital role was connections, symbolizing types with colours.
-The relations goes as far as each types has a colour associated with it on code, meaning that pins are not coloured, their type is specified and their colour is derived from the type.
+The relations go as far as each types has a colour associated with it on code, meaning that pins are not coloured, their type is specified and their colour is derived from the type.